 With this, Scripture also confirms that though the apostle diligently upholds the law (Rom 3:31), by living in complete observance of it (Acts 21:24, Acts 28:17), he still suffered persecution though and this persecution was because of, and is known as ‘…the offence of the cross…’ (Galatians 5:11 KJV).

 If his persecution for preaching faith and commandments had stopped during his apostleship, then the ‘offence’ of the cross would also have ceased.

 So, what is the ‘offence of the cross’?

-The offence of the cross that the apostle was being persecuted for is this; ‘justification by faith apart from works of Torah law, and with this understanding and approach; one gets circumcised.’;
+The offence of the cross that the apostle was being persecuted for was thus; ‘justification by faith apart from works of Torah law, and with this understanding and approach; one then gets circumcised.’.

 ‘For we hold that one is justified by faith apart from works of the law….

 Do we then overthrow the law by this faith?
 By no means!
 On the contrary, we uphold the law.‘

 (Romans 3:28, 3:31 ESV)

 A person can be justified by faith, and faith alone; by believing in the risen Christ (Messiah).
 One then upholds the commandments with their repentance….’.